 It’s the SLAM factor in a recording that let’s you appreciate how much air these large orchestral instruments can really move when the piece calls for it, and of course these pieces do call for it, big time.
 Night on Bald Mountain especially.
 The concert hall is supposed to shake with the blasts of brass and tympanic beatings called for by Mussorgsky.

 Note that it’s rare for a half speed mastered record to have deep solid bass.
-What their cutters manage for bass is never as tight, defined and note-like as the better real time cutters.
-We wrote about the subject in the track commentary for Deja Vu.
+What their cutters manage for bass is never as tight, defined or note-like as the better real time cutters.
+We wrote about the subject in the track commentary for the song Deja Vu.

 If I could indulge in some more MoFi and Half-Speed bashing for a moment, the bass “solo” at the end of this song is a great test for bass definition.
 The notes are relatively high, and it’s easy for them to sound blurred and wooly.
 The MoFi, like virtually all Half-Speed mastered records, has a problem with bass definition.
 If you own the MoFi, listen for how clearly defined the notes are at the end of this track.
 Then play any other copy, either of So Far or Deja Vu.
 It’s a pretty safe bet that the bass will be much more articulate.
 I know how bad the MoFi is in this respect.
 Rarely do “normal” records have bass this bloated and out of control.